-- Clean and inspect your furnace.
+- Clean and inspect your furnace and water heaters.
 The place to begin is with a visual inspection and general cleaning for your furnace installation.
 Online video tutorials can help you out here, and once you’ve done it a few times you’ll know what to look for.
 You’ll need to clean out any dust and debris that have collected, as well as conduct a thorough inspection of your unit and possibly any ductwork you can get at in order to ensure that nothing has gone amiss.
 Without this annual service you can reasonably expect that any build-up and problems are only going to worsen over time until your system breaks down.

 - Clean or replace filters.
 The filter or filters in your HVAC system are designed to collect and trap any dust, allergens, and other debris that get sucked into your system so that they aren’t simply released back into your home or allowed to pollute your system.
 But over time they lose effectiveness as they become fouled.
 In some cases you may be able to clean your filters, but eventually you will probably have to replace them in order to keep your system operating efficiently.

 - Check connections.
 Whether you use a gas or electric furnace to heat your home, you need to make sure that all of the connections (hoses, pipes, and so on) are fastened securely and have undergone heat treatment.
 Any loose, cracked, or otherwise damaged connections will need to undergo electrical repairs prior to use in order to avoid potentially catastrophic failure that could harm your system or lead to accidents.

 - Maintain clearance.
 It is recommended that you keep a minimum of 1½ to 2 feet of clearance on all sides of your furnace and there are two main reasons.
 For one thing, your unit needs ventilation in order to function properly.
 But more importantly, it houses heating components that could consist of electrical elements, gas, and fire.
 Objects piled up around your furnace could therefor become a major fire hazard.